What Is Dyshidrotic Eczema?

 Dyshidrotic eczema is a sudden rash of small, itchy blisters on your palms and along the sides of your fingers.
 This skin condition can also make blisters pop up on the soles of your feet or on your toes.

-Your doctor might call it by another name, including dyshidrosis or foot-and-hand eczema, pompholyx, vesicular eczema, or palmoplantar eczema.
+Your doctor might call it by another name, including dyshidrosis, foot-and-hand eczema, pompholyx, vesicular eczema, or palmoplantar eczema.

 There’s no cure, so these blisters will come and go over time.
 But you can manage them with medicine, moisturizers, and good hygiene.
 They might start to taper off once you get into middle age.
-And if you have a mild case, it could eventually go away on its own.
+And if you have a mild case, it could go away on its own.

 The blisters often go away in 2 to 3 weeks.
 But the skin underneath can be red and tender for a while.

 Dyshidrotic eczema can be mild or severe.
 If you have a severe case that affects your feet, the blisters can make it hard to walk.
 Blisters on your hands can make it hard to do things like cook, type, or wash dishes.